 1120 SW Fifth Ave, Suite 800, Portland, OR 97204

-In October, PBOT will gather parking occupancy and turnover data.
-The study areas were chosen based on the center and corridor typologies found in the Urban Design Framework developed for the Comprehensive Plan Update, transportation characteristics, and development activity.
+In March 2015, PBOT gathered parking occupancy and turnover data for select study areas with center and corridor typologies found in the Urban Design Framework developed for the Comprehensive Plan Update.
+Selected study areas also have key transportation characteristics and development activity.
 Each study area is intended to be representational of other, similar areas throughout the City.
 Taking samples of parking data in areas with different characteristics will allow development of a toolkit with broad applicability.
-The 5 study areas are:
+In addition, a travel behavior survey will be distributed to residents of multi-family buildings within each study area.

-Maps and data will be posted when they are available.
+Results of the parking and tenant survey will be posted when they are available.

 For more information about the project, contact Grant Morehead, project manager, at 503-823-9707 or email@example.com